frontapp/front-ui-kit/CONTRIBUTING.md

 2. Stories in Storybook: Each component's story should test the range of props supported by the component.
 3. Each PR should be approved by at least one owner of the front-ui-kit repository.
 4. Documentation for the change is created / updated to include any deprecation warnings, updated props, etc.
-5. The ChangeLog is updated to describe the change along with any changes to the versioning.